rhnkl/SolarSpammer/README.md

 ###### Other features of this tab
 Nothing much, pretty much just the "minutes left" thing.
 It's done with ooooo fancy math equation ooooooo

+## Contributing Info
+We are very open to contributions!
+If you'd like to contribute, feel free to submit a pull request.